marcelalmesberger/Digital-INR-Card/README.md

 ## Planned features for further versions
 * Manual data import of INR measurement data by the user
 * Manual editing and deleting of stored measurement data by the user
+* Export of stored measurement data as PDF file
 * Implementation of user authentication and security concerns

 ## Copyright and licence